BenjaminGuinet/BenjaminGuinet.github.io/_projects/3_project.md

 ---
 layout: page
-title: A global approach on viral domestication among parasitoid wasps
+title: Viral domestications in parasitoid wasps
 description: In this project we assessed how endoparasitoid lifestyle promotes endogenization and domestication of dsDNA viruses
 img: assets/img/Parasitoid_wasp_illustration.png
 redirect: https://unsplash.com